fastred/Optimizing-Swift-Build-Times/README.md

 Collection of advice on optimizing compile times of Swift projects.

 Swift is constantly improving ❤️.
-In its current state (Swift 4), though, long compile times are one of the biggest hindrance when working on medium-to-large apps.
-The goal of this project is to gather in one place tips and tricks that will help you shorten build.
+For the time being, though, long compile times persist as a big issue when working on medium-to-large apps.
+The goal of this project is to gather all there is that can help you shorten your build times.

 👷🏻 Maintainer: [Arek Holko](https://twitter.com/arekholko).
 Anything missing? **Issues and pull requests welcomed!**